 The house is so well insulated that they don’t need a fire.”

 At that time, people wouldn’t have contemplated using a post and beam structure for large-scale buildings; however, in 2018, the Otago Polytechnic opened student accommodation, which has a laminated timber frame.

-Bruce didn’t play any part in this but says it reflected a surge of interest in using engineered timber for larger buildings rather than steel.
+Bruce didn’t play any part in this but says it reflected a surge of interest in using engineered timber rather than steel for larger buildings.

 For those interested in affordable housing, he recommends reading The Human House by Tony Watkins.